Jian Jin, PhD Email Jian Jin

 Dr. Jin received a Bachelor’s of Science degree in chemistry from University of Science and Technology of China in 1991 and a PhD in organic chemistry from the Pennsylvania State University in 1997.
 After completing a post-doctoral training at the Ohio State University, Dr. Jin joined GlaxoSmithKline as a medicinal chemist in 1998 and had been a manager of medicinal chemistry from 2003 to 2008.
 In 2008, Dr. Jin joined the Division of Chemical Biology and Medicinal Chemistry at the University of North Carolina at Chapel Hill (UNC) as an Associate Professor.
 He had also served as an Associate Director of Medicinal Chemistry in the Center for Integrative Chemical Biology and Drug Discovery at UNC from 2008 to 2014.
 Dr. Jin was recruited to Mount Sinai as a professor with tenure in 2014.

-Cancer, Chromatin, Drug Design and Discovery, Epigenetics, Membrane Proteins/Channels, Neuroscience, Structural Biology
+Cancer, Chromatin, Drug Design and Discovery, Epigenetics, Membrane Proteins/Channels, Neuroscience, Protein Degradation, Structural Biology

 Multi-Disciplinary Training Area